 - Can only send transactions in response to receiving a transaction

-- Transactions from an external account to a contract account can trigger code which can execute many different actions, such as transfering tokens or even creating a new contract
+- Transactions from an external account to a contract account can trigger code which can execute many different actions, such as transferring tokens or even creating a new contract

 Ethereum accounts have four fields:

-codeHash– All such code fragments are contained in the state database under their corresponding hashes for later retrieval.
-For contract accounts, this is the code that gets hashed and stored as the codeHash.
-For externally owned accounts, the codeHash field is the hash of the empty string.
+codeHash– this hash refers to the code of an account on the Ethereum virtual machine (EVM).
+Contract accounts have code fragments programmed in that can perform different operations.
+This EVM code gets executed if the account gets a message call.
+It cannot be changed unlike the other account fields.
+All such code fragments are contained in the state database under their corresponding hashes for later retrieval.
+This hash value is known as a codeHash.
+For externally owned accounts, the codeHash field is the hash of an empty string.

 Diagram adapted from Ethereum EVM illustrated